ZannyM/SustainableWasteManagementAPI/README.md

 # SustainableWasteManagementAPI

+## Overview
- SustainableWasteManagementAPI is a Spring Boot RESTful API that helps manage waste efficiently.
-It allows users to handle waste categories, recycling tips, and disposal guidelines, promoting eco-friendly practices for a cleaner planet.
+**SustainableWasteManagementAPI** is a RESTful API built using Spring Boot, aimed at promoting sustainability through effective waste management.
+The API allows users to manage and retrieve data on:
+- Waste categories
+- Recycling tips
+- Disposal guidelines